-“If executives want to retain top talent—particularly Gen Z and Millennials—they will need to understand employees’ evolving expectations, motivations, and aspirations for 2021,” note the authors of the “What Employees Expect in 2021” report by IBM.
+“If executives want to retain top talent—particularly Gen Z and Millennials—they will need to understand employees’ evolving expectations, motivations, and aspirations…,” note the authors of the report by IBM.

-A recent CEO study from IBM compared Outperformers to Underperformers across multiple dimensions.
-With respect to employee wellbeing, the difference was stark: the data revealed that Outperformers focus more on employee well-being, with 97% more of them than Underperformers supporting workforce health and wellness — even when it impacts near-term profits.
+A CEO study from IBM compared Outperformers to Underperformers across multiple dimensions.
+For employee wellbeing, the difference was stark: the data revealed that Outperformers focus more on employee wellbeing, with 97% more of them than Underperformers supporting workforce health and wellness — even when it impacts near-term profits.

-However, the same gaps in perception between leaders and employees highlighted above also exist when it comes to the effectiveness of the plans companies implement to address employee wellbeing concerns, reducing the return on investment and worse, bypassing the significant improvement in performance and engagement a well-received wellness program can deliver.
+However, the same gaps in perception between leaders and employees highlighted above also exist when it comes to the effectiveness of the plans companies implement to address employee wellbeing concerns.
+The gap reduces the return on investment and worse, bypasses the significant improvement in performance and engagement a well-received employee wellbeing programme can deliver.

-Large global studies from both Microsoft and IBM shed light in recent weeks on the difference in perspective that exists between leaders and employees regarding the effectiveness of company wellness programs and their responses to employee needs during Covid.
+Large global studies from both Microsoft and IBM shed light on the difference in perspective that exists between leaders and employees regarding the effectiveness of employee wellness programmes and their responses to employee needs during Covid.

 “The message here is that, for many organisations, sensing-and-responding processes are underdeveloped or just plain ineffective,” the IBM study authors commented.
 “If you think you’re providing a benefit, and the recipient of that benefit doesn’t see it the same way, you’ve failed.
 Employee expectations of their employers have permanently changed.
 There’s clearly more work to be done to deliver on the promise of comprehensive employee well-being.”

-Leaders need to recognise the impact the workplace has on employee mental health, wellbeing, and happiness.
+Leaders need to recognise and assess the impact the workplace has on employee mental health, wellbeing, and happiness.
 While these are three distinctly different dimensions, consider, for example, the effects stress has on people: